GandhiCloudLab/mcm-info/02-runtime-datacollector/readme.md

 ### 4.1.
 Deploy the app

-The sample deployment files with Channel and Subscriptions are available at the location
+The sample deployment files with Channel and Subscriptions are available at the location `/files/hub/`

-`/files/hub/`

-a) Replace the `<<IMAGE_NAME>>` with the actual image that you create above in the file `/files/hub/21-deployable-bankweb.yaml`
+a) Replace the `<<IMAGE_NAME>>`, with the actual image that you created above, in the file `/files/hub/21-deployable-bankweb.yaml`.

 b Update the managed cluster details in the file `/files/hub/30-placement.yaml`

-c) oc apply to the folder `files/hub/`
+c) oc apply to all the files available in the folder `files/hub/`

 ### 4.2.
 Access the app